JianGuanTHU/jianguanthu.github.io/_pages/about.md

 ---

 Jian Guan currently serves as a researcher at Ant Group, working with [Wei Wu](https://sites.google.com/view/wei-wu-homepage/home).
 He obtained his bachelor and Ph.D. degrees from Tsinghua University, advised by [Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml/).
 Jian has also interned at various institutions, including the Allen Institute for Artificial Intelligence in Seattle with the supervision of [Hao Peng](https://haopeng-nlp.github.io/) and [Jesse Dodge](https://jessedodge.github.io/) (Jan.~Jun., 2023) and the University of Virginia with the supervision of [Hongning Wang]() (Jul.~Sep., 2018).
-Here are his [cv](./cv_guanjian.pdf) and [简历](./cv_guanjian_zh.pdf).

 His research interests include: